hasanzaidi1/14Stars-project/README.md

 ### Subjects, Levels, and Assignments
 - `POST /subjects/add` / `GET /subjects/fetch` – mutate/read the `subject` catalog.
 - `POST /levels` / `GET /levels` – create or list levels.
-- `POST /student-levels/assign` – assign a student + subject combination to a level.
-Uses helpers to generate the `school_year`.
+- `POST /student-levels/assign` – assign a student + subject combination to a level (grades are entered later, once the assignment exists).
-- `GET /student-levels/assigned` – list all placements.
+- `GET /student-levels/assigned` – list all placements, including grade fields for midterm/final/average.
+- `PUT /student-levels/assigned` – update an assignment’s level/subject/school year and/or any of the grade fields (grades are edited from the Student Levels admin table after the record is created).

 ### Terms (`/terms`)
 - `POST /terms` – create a term (`term_name`, `school_year`).